wongkenny240/ComputerForensics/incident-response-artifacts/registry.md

 HKU\{USER}\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\WordWheelQuery
 ```

-List of search terms when using search in Windows 7 Explorer
+* List of search terms when using search in Windows 7 Explorer
+* Vista does not store the search term list in the registry.

 ### USB